uvcyclotron/repokaka/AcceptanceTest.md

 	                    Reply with run all if you want to run.
 	```

 	* 9b.
-Use case 2: For medium size change, codekaka does not wait and provides all the analysis
+Use case 2: For medium size change, codekaka does not wait for the user's prompt, and instead runs directly to provides all the analysis

 	* 9c.
 Use case 3: For large size change, codekaka initiates dialog

 	```
 	Pull request was made succesfully and this is a large sized Pull Request.Do you want me to run any or all of the following analysis?